-Key consideration #6: Enter escrow arrangements with eyes wide open.
+#6: Enter escrow arrangements with your eyes wide-open.

 Usually a part of the purchase price of your business will be held in escrow for one year up to 18 months.
 This money is there to protect the buyer against any false representations you, the seller may have made.
 The amount of escrow typically ranges from 10 to 20 percent of the purchase price.
 Obviously, as the seller it is to your advantage to keep the amount of escrow and the length of time it is held to a minimum.

 As mentioned above, selling a business is a complex process.
 Straightforward sales take from six to eight weeks.
 However, some more involved business sales can take three to four months or even up to a year in the occasional instance.

 It is very common to focus on the total purchase price, which is the starting point for any deal.
 However, as a seller it is imperative that you understand the extent of your liability.

 If you are selling your company, you must carefully review the representation and warranties section.
 Breaches can quickly add to damage claims from the seller.
 Further, the disclosure schedules that are attached must be extraordinary detailed – consider it the seller’s insurance policy.

 Likewise, it is imperative that you limit your liability as well as know “when” you will no longer be liable.
 After the completion of the sale, you cannot renegotiate the terms.